Skip to main content

 Already have a business name in mind?
 Visit the New Mexico Business Search and see if it’s available.

 Yes.
 If you have a business name but you’re not ready to pull the trigger on forming a corporation, you can reserve the name in New Mexico for up to 120 days.
 This will protect your name from being adopted by another company.
-You’ll just need to file the Application for Reservation of Domestic Profit Corporate Name and pay the $30 filing fee ($50 for expedited service).
+You’ll just need to file the Application for Name Reservation and pay the $22 filing fee.

 The legal name of your corporation is the one listed on your Articles of Incorporation.
 Your trade name (also called an assumed business name) is any name you choose to do business under other than your corporation’s legal name or your personal name.